jcmartinezmori/jcmartinezmori_old.github.io/_posts/2017-01-01-weekly-template.markdown

 # This week's Results

-# What is up for next week?
+# What's up for next week?